hack-parthsharma/Url-Shortner/README.md

 # Url-Shortner
-A python implementation to shorten any url to tinyurl.
+A GUI Python implementation to shorten any url to tinyurl.